 Each Salon is hosted in a unique venue where members and guests gather to socialise and to hear from acclaimed speakers on a range of topical themes.
 Challenged and guided by our patron, Theodore Zeldin, those attending are encouraged to debate the issues of the evening and their wider relevance and to gather insights from each other.

-Prospero World’s Giving Circle is open to all individuals with a committed interest in The Arts, social enterprise, charities and philanthropy.
+Prospero World’s Giving Circle is open to all individuals with a committed interest in social enterprise, charities and philanthropy.

 Prospero World’s Giving Circle is formed of select individuals who support our charitable aims with an annual donation towards our work.
 Giving Circle participants receive:

 Priority invitations to our regular Salons and special events;

 Invitations to charity events that match your charitable interests;

 The opportunity to nominate charities to us to be researched and considered for inclusion in our database;

 Please contact us if you would like to find out more about our Giving Circle or to attend a salon.
 Please note that owing to the ongoing pandemic, our Salons are currently on hold, but we look forward to welcoming you again soon.